 The morning of an interview is the wrong time to review your notes, research the company, or stress about what to wear.
 By then, your preparation should be complete.
 What you actually need is to be calm and rested.

-The night before: confirm the logistics (time, location, format, who you're meeting), lay out what you're wearing, and review your stories one more time out loud.
+The night before: confirm the logistics, lay out what you're wearing, and review your stories one more time out loud.
 Then stop.

-The interview itself is a performance.
-Performances don't improve on the day — they reflect the quality of the rehearsals before it.
+The interview is a performance, and performances don't get better on the day itself — they reflect the quality of whatever came before.